 From 1976-1982, the band was successful in competition but they weren't dominating.
 They won the Moose Jaw Highland Games every year and also travelled to the Selkirk Highland Games in Manitoba, however, they were really only successful there in 1978 when they won everything available.
 Victoria Park travelled to Alberta quite often and usually placed very well.
 During these early years, no major trips were taken by the band.

 Because Victoria Park was a newly formed band, they had no uniforms - everyone had their own equipment and uniform.
 The band did purchase two sets of matched chanters (first Tuck, then Kintail) and a set of Premier snare drums.
 However, in essence the band had no bank account.
 To purchase the equipment mentioned, all members chipped in to augment the money won in prizes because there was no sponsor.
 For band trips, individuals picked up all expenses.

 Unfortunately in 1981, there was a meeting held in Saskatoon to decide who was going to be the new Pipe Major.
 The current P/M, Barry Robinson, announced that he did not wish to serve another term as P/M. There were several people in the band who could have done the job, but no one was interested.
 As a result, the band folded for a while.

 (This came from the VPPB web site, but was incomplete.
 Anyone want to complete it?)

-[L-R] Graham Neill, Craig Waigh, Tim Coffey, Jamie Gattinger, Tim Boan, Darren Chow, Bruce Lutz, Michell Carline, Rob Waugh, Jim Briggs, Pat Kindrat, Roland Reid, Rob Kinnaird, Trewin Somers.
+[L-R] Graham Neill, Craig Waigh, Tim Coffey, Jamie Gattinger, Tim Boan, Darren Chow, Bruce Lutz, Michelle Carline, Rob Waugh, Jim Briggs, Pat Kindrat, Roland Reid, Mark Mackie, Trewin Somers.

 [Photo: Lorraine Mortensen]